The Lord’s Supper – The Meal of the New Covenant

 The Covenant Meal with Abraham

 God made a covenant with the childless Abram which means “high father” (Gen 15) and promised him that his descendants would be uncountable (Gen 15:5).
-At that time Abram was 70 years old (Jashar 13:17) The book of Jashar (or “Jasher” or “Yashar”) is an apocryphal history book referred to in the Bible, namely in Joshua 10:13 and 2 Samuel 1:18.
-It is also called the scroll of the upright. .
+At that time Abram was 70 years old (Jashar 13:17) The book of Jashar (or “Jasher” or “Yashar”) is an apocryphal history book.
+The Hebrew adjective “yashar” means straight, right or upright.
+The Book of Jashar is referred to twice in the Bible, in Joshua 10:13 and 2 Samuel 1:18. .
 Abram was 86 years old when Hagar gave birth to Ishmael (Gen 16:16).
-When Abram was 99 years old, God changed his name to Abraham meaning “father of a multitude” (Gen 17:5) and stipulated the circumcision as the sign of the covenant (Gen 17:10–14).
+When Abram was 99 years old (Gen 17:1), God changed his name to Abraham meaning “father of a multitude” (Gen 17:5) and stipulated the circumcision as the sign of the covenant (Gen 17:10–14).
 Then the following happened:

 1 The Lord appeared to Abraham near the great trees of Mamre while he was sitting at the entrance to his tent in the heat of the day.
 2 Abraham looked up and saw three men standing nearby.
 When he saw them, he hurried from the entrance of his tent to meet them and bowed low to the ground.
 3 He said, “If I have found favor in your eyes, my lord, do not pass your servant by.
 4 Let a little water be brought, and then you may all wash your feet and rest under this tree.
 5 Let me get you something to eat, so you can be refreshed and then go on your way—now that you have come to your servant.”
 “Very well,” they answered, “do as you say.”
 6 So Abraham hurried into the tent to Sarah.
 “Quick,” he said, “get three seahs of the finest flour and knead it and bake some bread.”
 7 Then he ran to the herd and selected a choice, tender calf and gave it to a servant, who hurried to prepare it.
 8 He then brought some curds and milk and the calf that had been prepared, and set these before them.
 While they ate, he stood near them under a tree.
 9 “Where is your wife Sarah?” they asked him.
 “There, in the tent,” he said.
 10 Then one of them said, “I will surely return to you about this time next year, and Sarah your wife will have a son.”
 Now Sarah was listening at the entrance to the tent, which was behind him.
 (Gen 18:1–10)